By: Macy Janine Pamaranglas – Art in Tanzania Intern

 Case Studies

 Geographically speaking, Zimbabwe is a country that has “limited water resources”.
-With the aggravating climate issue, water scarcity severely impacts the government.
-Thus, locals tend to resort to untreated or unsafe water resources.
+With the worsening climate issue, water scarcity has a severe impact on the government.
+Thus, locals often resort to using untreated or unsafe water resources.
 Drinking unpotable water is a health risk since it can result in various diseases such as hepatitis E, cholera, diarrhoea and parasitic diseases.
-In fact, between 2008 and 2009, there was a mass cholera outbreak, and the simultaneous drought and inconsistent weather patterns exacerbated the latter.
+In fact, between 2008 and 2009, a mass cholera outbreak occurred, and the simultaneous drought and inconsistent weather patterns exacerbated the situation.

 Consequently, people migrate to escape the worsening situation in the country.
 Migration brings about several other predicaments for the locals.
-For instance, no assurance regarding food, water, or shelter exists.
+For instance, no assurance exists regarding food, water, or shelter.
 Education is interrupted by the constant fleeing, and socio-economic problems such as sexual abuse, violence, and discrimination become pertinent.
-Indeed, climate change has devastating effects on human rights as one violation leads to another; it works as a domino effect.
+Indeed, climate change has devastating effects on human rights, as one violation often leads to another, creating a domino effect.

-In the Sahel region, fishing and agriculture are the primary living sources.
+In the Sahel region, fishing and agriculture are the primary sources of livelihood.
 With climate change, people’s sources of living are significantly impacted.
 Studies have predicted Mali’s agricultural capacity may decline by 30 to 40 per cent.
-Meanwhile, in Senegal, fishing stocks may decrease by 80 per cent.
+Meanwhile, in Senegal, fishing stocks are expected to decrease by 80 per cent.

-Additionally, it is fundamental to note that the level of vulnerability increases with existing political-economic tensions.
+Additionally, it is essential to note that the level of vulnerability increases in the context of existing political-economic tensions.
 For instance, Niger and South Sudan are suffering from ongoing problems with Boko Haram and civil war, respectively.
-Therefore, these people carry so much burden that enjoying their fundamental human rights becomes far-fetched.
+Therefore, these people carry such a heavy burden that enjoying their fundamental human rights becomes far-fetched.

 Efforts